-The Committee shall endorse suggested changes from members by consensus (defined as approval of 75% of Committee members in the absence of sustained technical opposition).
+The Committee shall endorse suggested changes from members by consensus.
+In the event that a vote is necessary, a simple majority of committee members attending the meeting is required.

-Endorsed suggested changes to these Terms of Reference may be made and approved by the APAC <General Assembly or Executive Committee>.
+Endorsed suggested changes to these Terms of Reference may be approved by the Executive Committee.

 Amendment Table